 Prior to the completion of this offering, we intend that each of MOF LP and MOF LTD will assign all of their respective interests in the Loan Assets to MOF I BDC in exchange for membership interests in MOF I BDC.
 At that time, MOF LTD will own approximately 95% of the outstanding MOF I BDC membership interests and MOF LP will own approximately 5% of the outstanding MOF I BDC membership interests.
 MOF I BDC will then have a 100% interest in the Loan Assets.
-Each of MOF LTD and MOF LP will then contribute their respective MOF I BDC membership interests to Medley Capital BDC LLC, a second newly formed Delaware limited liability company, in exchange for Medley Capital BDC LLC membership interests.
-MOF I BDC will, thereafter, be a wholly-owned subsidiary of Medley Capital BDC LLC.
-Medley Capital BDC LLC will then convert into a Delaware corporation immediately prior to the completion of this offering.
+Each of MOF LTD and MOF LP will non contribute their respective MOF I BDC membership interests to Medley Capital BDC LLC, a second newly formed Delaware limited liability company, in exchange for Medley Capital BDC LLC.
+Medley Capital BDC LLC.
+Medley Capital BDC LLC.
+Medley Capital BDC LLC will then convert into Medley Capital Corporation, a Delaware corporation, immediately prior to the completion of this offering.
 These transactions will hereinafter be referred to as the "BDC Formation".
-For more information regarding the BDC Formation, see "Formation".

-For purposes of determining NAV for the transfer of the eight initial loans to the Company, we will engage third-party valuation firms to establish the Transfer Value for the Loan Assets as of the Valuation

-Date.
-The Transfer Value will be approved by our board of directors and will be consistent with the beginning balance sheet that will be reviewed by our auditors.
-Between the Valuation Date and the Transfer Date, which will be immediately prior to consummation of the initial public offering, the consideration paid will be adjusted to reflect any interim period accrued interest received in respect of the Loan Assets, consistent with GAAP accounting recognition of accrued interest.
-There will be a valuation Bring Down on the Transfer Date that will be conducted by the third-party valuation agents to ensure that there have been no material event(s) that have caused a change in the Transfer Value of the loans to be different than the NAV on the Valuation Date as adjusted for the interim period accrued interest received.
+For purposes of determining NAV for the transfer of the seven initial loans to the Company, we will engage independent third-party valuation firms to establish the Transfer Value for the Loan Assets as of the Valuation Date.
+The Transfer Value will be approved by our board of directors (which will include a majority of independent directors) and will be consistent with the beginning balance sheet that will be audited by our auditors.
+Between the Valuation Date and the Transfer Date , which will be immediately prior to consummation of the initial public offering, the consideration paid will be adjusted to reflect any interim period interest accrued subsequent to the Valuation Date in respect of the Loan Assets, consistent with GAAP accounting recognition of accrued interest.
+There will be a valuation Bring Down on the Transfer Date that will be conducted by the independent third-party valuation firms to ensure that there have been no material event(s) that have caused a change in the Transfer Value of the loans to be different than the previously determined NAV on the Valuation Date as adjusted for the interim period accrued interest received.